 Regardless, Samsonite maintains high consumer report scores for customer satisfaction for a reason.
 When evaluating company warranties it’s important to look at more than what is strictly covered on paper.
 A comprehensive warranty that you have to jump through hoops and chase down support to exercise is not a great warranty.

 Customer support is an integral part of any warranty and that requires support agents with fair judgment and a company that provides them the leeway and incentives needed to solve issues within reason.
 Samsonite has good support and even if your issue falls outside the purview of their stated warranty coverage their customer service has a solid reputation and is worth getting in touch with.

 On the lower-middle side of price for this size-class from Samsonite.
 Dual spinner wheels, USB charging, and a WetPak zip pocket make for a solid value proposition.
 Especially as this bag is rarely sold at MSRP.

 There exist points of diminishing returns for all products and luggage is no different.
 Past a certain price point the features, warranty coverage, or material changes are not significant enough to warrant the accompanying rise in price.
 This bag sits right around one of those sweet spots but we would have liked to see TSA-approved locks and an integrated battery bank.

 The Samsonite Solyte DLX 20-inch carry-on bag has most of what we look for in a carry-on these days.
 We like the optional underseater bag and the one-handed stackable design that they utilize, but we don’t like that you have to buy the underseater if you need laptop storage.
 The 20-inch Solyte DLX just can’t fit more than a very small ultrabook in its outside pocket that measures 10″ x 12″, whereas the Solyte Underseater will fit most 15-inch laptops.
-If you need laptop storage you are better off buying a single bag that meets your needs like the Travelpro Maxlite 5 that we reviewed here since the total price for the Solyte two bag set starts to get expensive.
+If you need laptop storage you are better off buying a single bag that meets your needs, like the Travelpro Maxlite 5 19-Inch International carry-on, since the total price for the Solyte two bag set starts to get expensive.